 - Second, work is anything that includes a free-will response.

-To put it very simply, in his mind, if you reject divine determinism, you by default teach salvation by works.
+To put it very simply, in his mind, if you reject divine determinism, by default, you must teach salvation by works.
 But are those safe assumptions?
 Are they Biblical?

 First, is there any Biblical reason to define grace as divine determinism?
 The short answer is no. As Bob Wilkin showed in chap.
 8 of The Ten Most Misunderstood Words in the Bible, grace [Gk. charis] has a range of meanings in the NT.
 We tend to want it to always refer to unmerited favor, but it can mean thanks, gift, benefit, pleasure, liberality, etc. The basic meaning of grace is favor, and sometimes God’s favor is merited, and sometimes it isn’t.
 Here’s the point—divine determinism is not in that range of meanings.
 That is not what grace means.
 Assuming it does is theological baggage that is meant to defend divine determinism.
 Why not stick to how the Bible uses the term?
 So much for the first assumption.

-Second, does the Bible define work as anything that includes the free will?
+Second, does the Bible define work as anything that includes the free-will?
 Again, no. BDAG defines work [Gk. ergon] as a deed, action, or task, such as “deeds that the law commands you to do” (BDAG, 391).
 Moreover, the doing of the deed contrasts with merely hearing (Jas 1:22).
 And Paul everywhere contrasts works with faith (e.g., Gal 2:16).
-That is what a Biblical work is.
-Although I cannot prove a negative, there is no evidence that I found to say that when free will is involved, something that would not be a work suddenly turns into one.
+I found no evidence to suggest that something becomes a work if free-will is involved.
 That, too, is just theological baggage designed to defend determinism.

 In sum, I didn’t accept that man’s assumptions.
 In fact, I don’t think he realized he had them, or that they were driving his (Calvinistic) theology.
 But before you’re tempted to think badly of him, the truth is, we all have theological baggage that we need to be rid of.
 And that means taking our beliefs to the Word of God and doing simple things like looking up a word in a dictionary or searching to see how it is used in Scripture.
 The worst assumption is that you don’t have any.